patrikbego/javachain/README.md

 Hope this gives you a better overview on how the blockhains work and principles behind them.
-While Bitcoin could be a future alternative to current transaction baking systems, there are certain issues which could be improved
+While Bitcoin could be a future alternative to current transaction banking systems, there are certain issues which could be improved
-(like transactions speed and issues with scalability) Another vulnerability is it's binding to a certain hashing algorithm.
+(like transactions speed, issues with scalability ...)
+Another vulnerability is it's binding to a certain hashing algorithm.
 While that is not an issue at the current times it could become in 10, 20 ... years.
 And here I see a chance for improvement.